kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 Here,

-- `spec.databaseRef.name` refers to the `my-group` MySQL object for operation.
+- `spec.databaseRef.name` specifies that we are performing operation on `my-group` `MySQL` database.
-- `spec.type` specifies that this is an `VerticalScaling` type operation
+- `spec.type` specifies that we are performing `VerticalScaling` on our database.
-- `spec.VerticalScaling.mysql` specifies the mysql container resources to apply
+- `spec.VerticalScaling.mysql` specifies the expected mysql container resources after scaling.

 Let's create the `MySQLOpsRequest` crd we have shown above,